evansbenj/Reduced-Representation-Workshop/4_Mapping_reads_to_a_reference_genome.md

 `./bwa aln reference_genome individual_1.fastq > individual_1.sai`

+This command generates an intermediate file with the `.sai` suffix (which stands for `suffix array index`.
 Now we need to generate a `.sam` formatted file from our `.sai` files.
+A `.sam` file is a tab delimited text file that contains the alignment data.
 The format for this command is:

 `bwa samse reference_genome individual_1.sai individual_1.fq > individual_1.sam`